Renanloes/T-Systems-candidate-order-service/README.md

 The repository is still in memory, so orders are lost when the application restarts.

 The retry policy is intentionally simple and uses a fixed 10-second interval.
-The retry mechanism was implemented but was not fully validated within the exercise timebox.

 The classification of provider failures is based on assumptions made for this exercise and would need a more detailed policy in a production system.